DinisMartinho/Research-Repository/ARCADE-MICCAI2023/README.md

 # ARCADE-MICCAI2023

-I had the opportunity to participate in the **[ARCADE-MICCAI2023](https://arcade.grand-challenge.org/)** (Automatic Region-based Coronary Artery Disease Diagnostics using X-ray Angiography Images), a competition focused on advancing diagnostic tools for coronary artery disease.
-The goal was to develop methods for segmenting multivessel coronary arteries and detecting stenotic lesions in angiograms, tasks that are both clinically critical and technically complex.
+I took part in the **[ARCADE-MICCAI2023](https://arcade.grand-challenge.org/)** challenge (Automatic Region-based Coronary Artery Disease Diagnostics using X-ray Angiography Images).
+The task was to build methods for segmenting coronary arteries and detecting stenosis in angiograms-problems that are both important in the clinic and technically difficult.

-Working with angiography data is particularly challenging due to variability in imaging quality and interpretation.
-Our team tackled this by designing a five-stage pipeline: binary class pretraining, multivessel segmentation, fine-tuning with class frequency–weighted dataloaders, curriculum learning based on F1 scores, and adaptation to multi-view angiograms using a classifier-guided approach.
+Angiography data is tricky to work with because of differences in image quality and interpretation.
+Our team approached this with a five-stage pipeline: binary class pretraining, multivessel segmentation, class-frequency weighted training, curriculum learning based on F1 scores, and a classifier-guided step for handling multiple views.

-We ultimately built an ensemble of six baseline models, combining their outputs through weighted ensembling to boost performance.
-By refining misclassified cases, we achieved a mean F1 score of 37.69% for artery segmentation and 39.41% for stenosis localization, earning 5th place on both leaderboards.
+In the end, we combined six baseline models in an ensemble.
+Weighted averaging and case refinements gave us a mean F1 score of 37.69% for artery segmentation and 39.41% for stenosis localization.
+This placed us 5th on both leaderboards.

-I’m deeply grateful to my teammates for their dedication and expertise.
-This project not only strengthened my technical skills but also gave me invaluable insight into how machine learning can directly impact clinical decision-making.
+Big thanks to my teammates for their hard work-this project sharpened my technical skills and gave me a clearer sense of how machine learning can support medical decision-making.

 **[● Arxiv Paper](https://arxiv.org/abs/2310.17954)**